sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 <div class="tsap-info-box">
 <strong>Official page:</strong> <a href="https://impact.indiaai.gov.in/working-groups/ai-for-economic-growth">AI for Economic Development and Social Good Working Group</a><br>
-<strong>Status:</strong> Outcome document forthcoming (16–20 February 2026)
+<strong>Status:</strong> Released as part of the <a href="/events/files/2026-delhi-declaration.pdf">AI Impact Summit Declaration, New Delhi (21 February 2026)</a>
 </div>

 <h3>Policy Evolution: From Bletchley to Delhi</h3>

-<p>Examining these outcome documents collectively reveals a clear trajectory in international AI governance discourse.
+<p>Examining these outcome documents collectively revealed a clear trajectory in international AI governance discourse.
 Bletchley established safety as a legitimate international concern.
 Seoul expanded the agenda to encompass innovation and inclusion, recognising that safety-first approaches risk entrenching existing power asymmetries.
 Paris pivoted decisively toward implementation, sustainability, and equity, with the notable absence of the US and UK signalling fractures in the consensus forged at Bletchley.</p>

-<p>India's summit seeks to consolidate these themes whilst centring the perspectives and priorities of emerging economies.
-The shift from abstract commitments to concrete mechanisms—observatories, platforms, capacity-building initiatives—reflects maturation in the governance conversation.
+<p>India's summit sought to consolidate these themes whilst centring the perspectives and priorities of emerging economies.
+The shift from abstract commitments to concrete mechanisms—observatories, platforms, capacity-building initiatives—reflected maturation in the governance conversation.
 Yet the voluntary, non-binding nature of these declarations, combined with divergent national interests and regulatory approaches, leaves open the question of whether this diplomatic process can produce enforceable norms capable of shaping how AI is actually developed and deployed.</p>

-<p>The outcome documents from Delhi will provide the clearest indication yet of whether international AI governance can move beyond declarations toward coordinated action.</p>
+<p>The outcome documents from Delhi provided the clearest indication yet of whether international AI governance can move beyond declarations toward coordinated action.</p>

 ## Policy Evolution: Quantitative Analysis

-A comparative analysis of outcome documents from the 2023–2025 AI summit sequence reveals a dramatic reorientation in international AI governance priorities.
+A comparative analysis of outcome documents from the 2023–2025 AI summit sequence revealed a dramatic reorientation in international AI governance priorities.

 <div class="tsap-info-box">
-<strong>Methodological note:</strong> While we will link to all textual outputs of the India Summit in the <a href="#outcome-documents">Outcome Documents</a> section, the numerical analysis for 2026 will be <strong>strictly reserved for the apex Leaders' Declaration</strong>.
+<strong>Methodological note:</strong> While we link to all textual outputs of the India Summit in the <a href="#outcome-documents">Outcome Documents</a> section, the numerical analysis for 2026 is strictly reserved for the apex Leaders' Declaration.
 This ensures an accurate, apples-to-apples comparison with the primary outcome declarations of previous global summits.
-The table below will be updated with 2026 data once the declaration is formally released.
 </div>

 ### From Safety to Inclusive Governance